The Rewards of Being Dedicated to Your Brand

 Brand prominence builds trust.

 The loyalty of your audience and the recognizability of your brand translate to value in other relationships as well.
-Your vendors and other entities that you partner with will value their relationship with you, and that relationships will increase in value because of your brand value.
-The increased recognizability may also draw in new entities that hope to partner with, or work with you in some way.
+Your vendors and other entities that you partner with will value their relationship with you, and those relationships will increase in value because of your brand value.
+The increased recognizability may also draw in new entities that hope to partner with or work with you in some way.
 This trust and sense of value in the business community is important.
 The more you have, the more opportunities your brand has to grow.